raymondkiu/sequence-stats/README.md

 Generate statistics from FASTQ and FASTA files.
 Also manipulate sequences such as renaming contigs and converting FASTQ to FASTA.
 Written in Bash.
 All in one place.
 Tested to analyse microbial/prokaryotic sequences.

 ## Installation
-Simply download the script and run in Linux environment.
+No installation required.
+It is awk and grep based.
+Simply download/copy the script and run in Linux environment.

 ## Usage
 ```